bijukunjummen/boot-with-dynamodb/README.md

 ## Setting up a local stack version of AWS Services

-Follow the instructions [here](https://github.com/localstack/localstack) to setup a local version of SNS/SQS.
+Follow the instructions [here](https://github.com/localstack/localstack) to setup a local version of AWS DynamoDB.

 Start up localstack: